 There is only one way to prevent an unwanted physical intruder on your network, and that is device blocking.

-Going back to our airport analogy, if a firewall is the departures’ security then a device blocker is the fencing and surveillance surrounding the entire airport that alerts the security staff of any harmful persons or activities.
+Going back to our airport analogy, if a firewall is the departures’ security then a network security device blocker is the fencing and surveillance surrounding the entire airport that alerts the security staff of any harmful persons or activities.

 This is where devices like Fingbox come in!
 In a similar way to a surveillance system, Fingbox watches over your network and alerts you when a new device has accessed it.
 It then gives you the opportunity to block that potential hacker from having access to your network.
 You can do this on a temporary basis whilst you figure out if the device is actually one of your own, or you can do it permanently so the device can never physically access to your network again.
 Fingbox also allows you to name and store your IoT on your network so you can easily identify an unrecognised device.